How did a pioneering mobile money provider become a change agent for the world’s smallholder farmers?

 But Safaricom and Vodafone have recognized that both the M-PESA platform and communications services could be more transformative in agriculture, particularly for smallholder farmers.
 Agriculture is the backbone of the Kenyan economy, with the agricultural sector employing over 75% of the workforce and accounting for 30% of GDP.
 There are over 7 million smallholder farmers in Kenya, who account for over 85% of agricultural output and 70% of marketed produce.
 Yet the majority of smallholders live in poverty.
 And while more than 50% of smallholder farmers use M-PESA, usage rates are lower than for the average population, mainly involving savings and bill payments (AFA 2017 Kenya Smallholder Benchmark Study).

-Mercy Corps’ AgriFin Accelerate program supported the DigiFarm journey, as an innovation partner farmer-centric product development, business modeling, partnership support and impact measurement.
-The full case study of this journey can be found here.
+Mercy Corps’ AgriFin Accelerate program supported the DigiFarm journey, as an innovation partner in farmer-centric product development, business modelling, partnership support and impact measurement.

 As a first step, Safaricom and Mercy Corps wanted to understand the needs of farmers and used human-centered design (HCD) approaches to define the DigiFarm product roadmap, working with Dalberg and its design team.
 Early assumptions held that farmers needed more access to credit, but HCD revealed a more complex picture around the risks that smallholders face and manage, as well as the very different position of men and women in smallholder farm households, where women make up more than half of the agricultural workforce.